SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 of scholarchips, two liters of Human blood, five transferable vouchers for transport anywhere that can be reached in one week or less, and 5,971 credits.
-Dealers set aside 10% of all profits to give to their “elders" on 1, of which at least 5% are set aside for the return of 193' 35 and the other 5% go toward upkeep of the Dealer worlds (although any extra - of which there is much __ is added to
+Dealers set aside 10% of all profits to give to their "elders" on 1, of which at least 5% are set aside for the return of 193' 35 and the other 5% go toward upkeep of the Dealer worlds (although any extra - of which there is much __ is added to